Latitudeda/PhotoCAD_Docs/docs/en/CreatePcell/cell_array.rst

                     )

-      * Calculate the columns and rows of the array that will be filled in the larger rectangle.
+      * Calculate the columns and rows of the array that will be filled in the larger rectangle and the distance of the array between the boundary of the larger rectangle.

       ::

             rows = int(self.height / self.pitch)
             cols = int(self.length / self.pitch)
+            distance_y = (self.height - rows * self.pitch + (self.pitch - self.cell_width)) / 2
+            distance_x = (self.length - cols * self.pitch + (self.pitch - self.cell_width)) / 2

       * Create the cell array by ``new_array`` method.